Next 6 month program begins October 2019. Email for details

 Friends on the path strengthen and inspire us

-We develop the capacity to deep listen to other people as we do with ourselves
+We develop the capacity to deeply listen to other people as we do with ourselves

 Part of the program involves an invitation to experience volunteering in your community